kelseyywang/lover-taylor-swift-comments/README.md

 # Lover (Taylor Swift) Comment Sentiments

-Getting average sentiments of YouTube comments (weighted by # likes) on Lover songs.
-Used as a feature for ranking her songs from the album.
+Gets average sentiments of YouTube comments (weighted by # likes) on Lover songs.
+Used as a feature for my definitive ranking of her songs from the album.